 II.
 Teaching Team

-The OUC Primary-school Education programme has a staff of 10 tutors, including 8 full-time teachers from within the faculty and 2 part-time teachers from other departments; 2 professors and 3 teachers with doctorates; 360 tutors from 41 provincial branches who work full-time in the programme, including 102 with senior professional titles and 218 with associate titles; and about 500 part-time tutors from local universities and colleges.
+The OUC Primary-school Education programme has a staff of 12 tutors, including 10 full-time teachers from within the faculty and 3 part-time teachers from other departments; 3 professors and 7 associate professors, 5 teachers with doctorates; 360 tutors from 41 provincial branches who work full-time in the programme, including 102 with senior professional titles and 218 with associate titles; and about 500 part-time tutors from local universities and colleges.
 The programme leaders are renowned experts in Chinese education: professors Gu Mingyuan, Gu Lingyuan, and Hui Zhong.
-The experts invited to work as editors-in-chief and lecturers in the core courses include Gu Lingyuan, Guo Dejun, Hui Zhong, Wang Yichuan, Peng Jixiang, Yuan Jun, Zhang Shunyan, Qi Huyang, Wu Ligang, Yang Qingyu, Ma Yunpeng, Shen Chuanfu, Xie Liming, Shi Zhongying, and Wei Shusheng.
+The experts invited to work as editors-in-chief and lecturers in the core courses include Gu Lingyuan, Guo Dejun, Hui Zhong, Wang Yichuan, Zhong Zurong, Peng Jixiang, Yuan Jun, Zhang Shunyan, Qi Huyang, Wu Ligang, Yang Qingyu, Ma Yunpeng, Shen Chuanfu, and Xie Liming.

 III.
 Course system and resources